-Language Arts & Literature courses from The Good and the Beautiful (TGTB) for kindergarten through second grade have been totally rewritten with new editions for Level K, Level 1, and Level 2 to be released in the summer of 2022.
+Language Arts & Literature courses from The Good and the Beautiful (TGTB) for kindergarten through second grade have been totally rewritten with new editions for Level K, Level 1, and Level 2.

 Each course provides material for about 30 weeks, with lessons on four or five days per week.
 These courses cover phonics, reading, spelling, writing (but not handwriting), grammar, punctuation, and literature plus art (both appreciation and activities), poetry (memorization and appreciation), and geography.
 Yes, that’s an unusual assortment of subject areas and it is important to keep that in mind as you add other resources.
 You will need other resources for math, handwriting, social studies, and science.